 - PSE is an in-between, a combination of ASL and SEE.

-I (the owner of this site) grew up using SEE.
+I (the deaf owner of this site) started using SEE at around age 3.
 As I grew older and socialized more with deaf classmates, friends, and even strangers who used ASL, my signing form gradually changed to predominately PSE with a bit of ASL.
 Now I’m able to adjust my signing between SEE, PSE, and ASL depending on who I talk with.
-I usually use SEE for new signers and PSE or ASL for deaf people.

 (More Q/A coming soon.
 Don’t see your question here?
 Email email@example.com)